sudo-bot/action-docker-sign/README.md

 ```

+## Some errors you may run into

+- I had filled the repository key and key Id in the ENV variables and that did throw `failed to sign docker.io/botsudo/capistrano:latest: no valid signing keys for delegation roles` to me.
+- Then I updated the contents to use the user key contents but forgot to update the key Id and that did throw `failed to sign docker.io/botsudo/capistrano:latest: The targets metadata is invalid: tuf: data has no signatures` to me.
+- When using the user key Id and key contents it did work fine.

 ## Inspect trust

 (be sure to check that the SHA matches, it will use the latest signed image if no signature has been done)